APPLYING FOR A RENTAL

-The cost of call outs for lockouts and lost keys are your responsibility and payment must be made directly to the locksmith at the time of callout.
+The cost of call outs for lost or misplaced keys are your responsibility and payment must be made directly to the locksmith at the time of callout.

-For after hour's emergencies please notify your Property Manager as soon as possible on the next working day advising us of the nature of the emergency and the tradesman contacted.
+For completed after hour's emergencies please notify your Property Manager as soon as possible on the next working day advising the nature of the emergency and the tradesman you contacted.

 No alterations to the property are to take place without approval from the Landlord.
 This includes placing nails, screws, sticky tape or blue tac on the walls.

 Tenants renting properties that are separately metered for water, such as houses and some townhouses/units, will be charged for the water usage they incur during the period of the tenancy.
-George Brand Real Estate will issue all applicable tenants with a water usage invoice with a copy of the original Water invoice.
-Please ensure that you pay George Brand Real Estate direct and NOT the Water Authority for the invoiced amount within twenty one (21) days of the date of invoice.
+George Brand will provide a copy of the water usage invoice.
+Please ensure that you pay George Brand direct and NOT the Water Authority for the invoiced amount within twenty one (21) days of the date of invoice.

-George Brand Real Estate strongly suggests that you personally insure your personal belongings, against any loss, damage or theft.
+George Brand strongly suggests that you personally insure your belongings, against any loss, damage or theft.
 The Landlord has no obligation to insure your personal belongings and the Landlord's building insurance will not cover your household contents.

-It is a legal requirement that you provide us with your Notice to Vacate in writing.
+It is a legal requirement that you provide us with your Notice to Vacate in writing/email.
 We recommend that you use our Vacate Notice, which can be emailed to you, as it provides us with all the information that will be required when vacating.
-You can fax, post or email the relevant Vacate Notice to our office.
-Please ensure that it is signed by all tenants on the lease prior to returning.

-In addition, rent is payable and will be charged for each day after your vacating date that you require access to the property.
+In addition, rent is payable and will be charged for each day after you vacate that you require access to the property.

-When you notify us that you are vacating we will provide you with a "Guide to Vacating the Premises".
+When you notify us that you are vacating we will provide you with a "Vacate Pack".

-Please take the time to read through this guide and mark off maintenance, repairs and cleaning as you do them to ensure that the property is left in a clean and well maintained condition.
-Alternatively allow us to arrange cleaning quotes for you.
+Please take the time to read through this information and mark off maintenance, repairs and cleaning as you do them to ensure that the property is left in a clean and well maintained condition.
+Alternatively allow us to arrange quotes for you.